DAY 3: THURSDAY, FEBRUARY 25

 Gonzalo Merino (AR) - Wine Tourism & Social Responsibility Coordinator, Bodegas de Argentina

 Moderator: Michèle Shah (IT) - Export Consultant, Italian Wines / Founder, SpeedTasting

 16.45 - 17.30 - SESSION 11: LEARNING LESSONS FROM OTHER INDUSTRIES

-Whenever we step outside our bubble and open ourselves to others' we cannot help but learn from their successes.
-These pioneers from other businesses will shed light upon how they met the adversity of changing markets and customer tastes with clever responses leading to greater market penetration and increased sales.
+When we step outside our bubble and open ourselves to other organizational models we cannot help but learn from their successes.
+These pioneers from other businesses will shed light upon how they met the adversity of changing markets and customer tastes with clever responses which led to greater market penetration and increased sales.

-Peter Giuliano (US) - Exec.
-Director, Coffee Science Fdn. / Chief Research Officer, Specialty Coffee Assoc.
+Peter Giuliano (US) - E.D.
+Coffee Science Fdn. / Chief Research Officer, Specialty Coffee Assoc.

 Juan Muñoz (ES) - CEO, 3D Virtual Tours

 Karli Warner (US) - Co-Founder & CMO, Garden Society